-REG AMENDMENT 38A All ready-mixed concrete used for structural elements in major building works (i.e. works that require the endorsement of an excerdided checken) has to be obtained from a plant which holds a valid product conformity certificate, and the specification of the ready-mixed concrete has to be listed in the product conformity certificate.
-In Sproduct conformity certificate is a certificate issued by a certification body that is accretified by the Singapore Accreditation Council under the Council's Accredited Scheme for Product Certification Bodies for the certification of ready-mixed concrete.
-This requirement is also applicable to on-site batching plants and plants supplying concrete for structural precess telements.
-38B The installation of any movable panel that is to be fixed on the exterior surface of a building is prohibited , except for a detached, semi-detached, terrace or linked house used solely as a residence.
-A "movable panel" includes a board, frame, plank or pane, which is designed to slide along a guide or track, or pivot about a pin, and which is constructed of any material.
+REG AMENDMENT 38A All ready-mixed concrete used for structural elements in major building works (i.e. works that require the endorsement of an accredited checker) has to be obtained from a plant which holds a valid product conformity certificate, and specification of the ready-mixed concerned has to be flated in the product conformity certificate.
+A product conformity certificater is a conflicate issued by a certification body that is accordiated by the Singapore Accreditation Council under the Council's Accredited Scheme for Photocal Certification Bodies for the certification of marky- mixed concrete.
+This requirement is also applicable to on-site batching plants and plants supplying concrete for siturdar process elements.
+38B The installation of any movable panel that is to be fixed on the exterior surface of a building is prohibited , except for a detahed, semi-detached, terrace or linked house used solely as a residence.
+A "movable panel" includes a board, frame, plank, or plane, which is designed to side along a guide or track, or pivot about a pin, and which is constructed of any material.
 41D Other than an approved window contractor, a licensed builder may now be engaged for window installations.
-The current requirement for the actual installation to be carried out only by a trained window installer or by some 41E(1A) A licensed builder or an approved window contractor carrying out the replacement or modification of windows shall, not later than 14 days after completion of the works, submit a certification of the completion to the Commissioner of Building Control.
-42 and 43 All applications for temporary occupation permit or certificate of statutory completion are required, where applicable, to be accompanied by the following: (a) clearances, permits or approvals under the Fire Safety Act relating to fire safety from the Commissioner of Civil Defence (b) clearances, permits or approvals under the Sewerage and Drainage Act relating to sewerage and drainage from the Public Utilities Board (c) clearances, permits or approvals under the Environmental Protection and Management Act from the Director-General of Environmental Protection (d) clearances, permits or approvals under the Street Works Act and Parking Places Act from the Land Transport Authority of Singapore (e) clearances, permits or approvals under the Parks and Trees Act from the Commissioner of Parks and Recreation.
-Fourth Schedule The list of minor works not requiring the certificate of an accredited checker has been amended.
+The current requirement for the actual installation to be carried out only by a trained window installer or by someone else under the supervision and guidance of a trained window installer remains unchanged.
+41E(1A) A licensed builder or an approved window contractor carrying out the replacement or modification of windows shall, not later than 14 days after completion of the works, submit a certification of the completion to the Commissioner of Building Control.
+42 and 43 All applications for temporary occupation permit or certificate of statutory completion are required, where applicable, to be accompanied by the following: (a) classmose, permits or approvals under the Fire Safety Act relating to the fire safety from the Commissioner of Cell Defence. (b) classmose, permits or approvals under the Sewerage and Drainage Act relating to severage and drainage from the Public Utilities Board (c) classmose, permits or approvals under the Sewerage and Drainage Act relating to severage and drainage for any operation of the Cell Cell Cell Cell Cell Cell Cell Ce Fourth Schedule The list of minor works not requiring the certificate of an accredited checker has been amended.
 Please refer to BCA's website at www.bca.gov.sg for details.
 Fifth Schedule Paragraph M, "Safety of windows": The performance requirements will cover all window types (i.e. casement and sliding) and address proper design.
-Sixth Schedule The use of anv material on the external surface of the buildings which has daylight reflectance exceeding 20% is prohibled.
-Daylight reflectance of a material refers to the sum of both the specular and diffuse reflections of the material.
+Sixth Schedule The use of any material on the external surface of the buildings which has daylight reflectance exceeding 20% is prohibited.
+Daylight reflectance of a material refers to the sum of both the specular and diffuse reflectons of the material.